 - Understand that you may not always get the response you want, sometimes, it might even upset you.
 But hey, it is not you, it is them.
 Maybe they had a bad day.

-Conduct surveys in your community as a political advocacy guide
+Conduct surveys in your community

 You are fighting for a cause that affects not just you but also the people around you.
 The community is part of your advocacy project.
 The more you involve them, the more insights you get about how your views align with that of your community.
 Perhaps you also learn something new that helps you polish your strategies and outlook.

-Before you begin your politicaladvocacy journey, understand if the community is aligned with the cause you are undertaking.
+Before you begin your political advocacy journey, understand if the community is aligned with the cause you are undertaking.
 To know that, you need to conduct surveys.
 For example, you may want to protest a new project in town that damages the environment.
 However, the community might not be aware of the project to begin with or not understand the full implications of the project.

 When you conduct surveys, you can identify these gaps in the community and fill them.
 An educated, well-informed, and empathizing community will come to your aid when you need support!